CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Google Compute Storage

+In order to use Google Compute Storage custom buckets you need use a [custom Service account](#custom-google-cloud-platform-service-account), this is the same that you provide to CARTO Support Team before Self Hosted installation.
+Remember to grant proper IAM permissions to the custom buckets.
 Add the following lines to your `customizations.yaml` change the name of the buckets with your own settings:

 ```yaml